Composite and Amalgam Fillings

 There has been some controversy in the past about the safety of amalgam fillings because they contain mercury.
 In addition to the Mayo Clinic noting the safety of amalgam fillings, the Mouth Healthy article lists other organizations which conclude amalgam fillings are safe:

 It’s important to know that when combined with the other metals, it forms a safe, stable material.
 Be assured that credible scientific studies affirm the safety of dental amalgam.
 Study after study shows amalgam is safe and effective for filling cavities.
 The American Dental Association, U.S. Centers for Disease Control and Prevention, U. S. Food and Drug Administration and World Health Organization all agree that based on extensive scientific evidence, dental amalgam is a safe and effective cavity-filling material.
 The Alzheimer’s Association, American Academy of Pediatrics, Autism Society of America and National Multiple Sclerosis Society—all science-based organizations like the ADA—also say that amalgam poses no health risk.

 Composite Filling V. Amalgam Filling

-Although composite dental fillings are more visually pleasing to many patients, Dr. Albers will sometime recommend an amalgam filling.
-Amalgam fillings are stronger than composite fillings.
+Although composite dental fillings are more visually pleasing to many patients, Dr. Albers will sometimes recommend an amalgam filling.
+Why?
+Because amalgam fillings are stronger than composite fillings.
 If he needs to fill a larger cavity in one of the back teeth used for chewing, he will often recommend amalgam fillings as they tend to hold up better over time.
 Amalgam fillings are also less expensive than composite fillings, so sometimes they are a better financial option for a patient.

 What Is The Best Dental Filling?

-We’re going to borrow a line from the Mouth Healthy article on fillings:
+We’re going to borrow a few lines from the Mouth Healthy article on fillings: